EAFIT-AACS/assignment2-lfyc-group-2/README.md

 **S → aSb | ε**

 #### How it works:
-1. The user inputs the number of strings to generate for both valid and invalid cases.
+1. The user inputs the number of strings to generate for both valid and invalid cases (all in one number).
 2. The algorithm creates **valid** strings recursively following the CFG rule:
+   - A numer (n) its created randomly in a range of (0-10) that means the length of the string
    - If `n = 0`, return an empty string (ε).
    - Otherwise, generate a string by adding an `"a"`, then recursively calling itself, and finally appending a `"b"`.
-   - Example: `n = 3` → `"aaabb"`.
+   - Example: `n = 3` → `"aaabbb"`.
 3. **Invalid** strings are created randomly with characters `"a"` and `"b"` but force an incorrect structure (e.g., by adding an extra `"a"` at the end).
 4. Both valid and invalid strings are saved in a file named `String.txt`, which will be used in the next algorithm.